tsgates/arch-wiki-markdown/wiki/GRUB_Legacy.md

 discovered with blkid or ls -l /dev/disk/by-uuid.
 It is defined in menu.lst with either:

-    kernel /boot/vmlinuz-linux root=/dev/disk/by-uuid/<uuid number>
+    kernel /boot/vmlinuz-linux root=/dev/disk/by-uuid/uuid_number

-or
+or:

-    kernel /boot/vmlinuz-linux root=UUID=<uuid number>
+    kernel /boot/vmlinuz-linux root=UUID=uuid_number

 > Boot as root (single-user mode)

-At the boot loader, select an entry and edit it ('e' key).
+At the boot loader, select an entry and edit it (e key).
 Append the following parameters to the kernel options:

     [...] single init=/bin/bash